isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-kill-cockroach-eggs/index.md

 layout: post
 ---

 How to kill cockroach eggs?
-[Cockroaches](https: //pestpolicy. com/cockroach-eggs/) are common pests in apartment buildings and our homes - you must control the roaches in your apartment.
-To [get rid of a [cockroach](https: //pestpolicy. com/cockroach-vs-palmetto-bug/) infestation](https: //pestpolicy. com/how-to-get-rid-of-cockroaches/), you must take care of all stages, including the eggs (you'll notice the roach smell ), nymphs, and adults.
+[Cockroaches](https://pestpolicy.com/cockroach-eggs/) are common pests in apartment buildings and our homes - you must control the roaches in your apartment.
+To [get rid of a [cockroach](https://pestpolicy.com/cockroach-vs-palmetto-bug/) infestation](https://pestpolicy.com/how-to-get-rid-of-cockroaches/), you must take care of all stages, including the eggs (you'll notice the roach smell ), nymphs, and adults.

-- The best way to deal with cockroach egg sacks or[baby roaches](https: //pestpolicy. com/what-do-baby-roaches-look-like//)is by using an insect growth regulator (IGR). - IGRs are generally used to prevent hatchlings from reaching adulthood and thus stopping further reproduction. - However, IGRs are also very useful when it comes to killing the cockroach eggs.
+- The best way to deal with cockroach egg sacks or[baby roaches](https://pestpolicy.com/what-do-baby-roaches-look-like//)is by using an insect growth regulator (IGR). - IGRs are generally used to prevent hatchlings from reaching adulthood and thus stopping further reproduction. - However, IGRs are also very useful when it comes to killing the cockroach eggs.

 It can be obtained in liquid form, and when sprayed on the eggs, it causes them to become sterile.